candy-kingdom/summary/docs/Doc.md

 #### Parameters
 - `a`: The first document to merge.
-- `b`: The first document to merge.
+- `b`: The second document to merge.